-After successful ignition, the DRYING cycle will run.
+When the grain is detected at the top of the dryer, the loading cycle ends and the 'Agitator' motor will start, the drying cycle will run.
 The burner will operate at maximum output to bring the plenum temperature upto the operating level as quickly as possible.
-When the preset temperature is reached, the dryer will begin to cycle between high and low burn to maintain this temperature.
+When the preset plenum temperature is reached, the dryer will begin to cycle between high and low burn to maintain this temperature.
 If at any time you wish to alter the drying parameters, the thermostats can be adjusted at any time during the operation.

-When the grain has reached the pre-set grain hot temperature, the burner will be extinguished and the dryer will automatically switch to the COOLING or UNLOADING cycle as previously instructed in step 5.
+When the grain has reached the pre-set grain hot temperature, the burner will be extinguished and the dryer will automatically switch to the COOLING or UNLOADING cycle depending on the Grain thermostat cool temperature set point.

 If the dryer was set to cool, the fan will continue to operate, moving ambient air through the hot grain to lower the grain temperature.
 When the grian cools to the preset grain cool temperature, the dryer will begin to UNLOAD.
 An electronic grain level sensor is located in the bottom of the dryer.
-When the grain level drops below this sensor the UNLOAD AUGER will end, 'SILOS EMPTY' will illuminate.
-A maximum of 30 minutes is allowed for unloading.
+When the grain level drops below this sensor the UNLOAD AUGER will run for 30 seconds then stop.
+The time allowed for unloading is set by the operator (factory set at 30 minutes).
 If the grain level has not reached the bottom grain level sensor within this period, the dryer will shut down.